 - Supporting local stakeholders to act upon their own initiatives to protect the cleaning station and its manta rays.

-- Training local dive teams n manta ray surveying and monitoring techniques.
+- Training local dive teams with manta ray surveying and monitoring techniques.
 The collected data is compiled and used to guide conservation efforts.

-- Individual manta rays will be documented and entered in a national manta ray catalog, which currently lists 107 oceanic and 394 reef manta rays across 22 different sites.
+- Individual manta rays are documented and entered in a national manta ray catalog, which currently lists 107 oceanic and 394 reef manta rays across 22 different sites.

-- The project also involves regular meetings with both local and regional government units.
+- The project involves regular meetings with local and regional government units.

 Northern Palawan, Philippines